 Our contracts with content providers to distribute and process content, including prepaid mobile airtime recharge services, typically have terms of less than three years.
 Many of those contracts may be canceled by either party upon three months' notice.
 Our contracts with content providers are not exclusive, so these providers may enter into contracts with other service providers.
 In addition, our service contracts with major retailers typically have terms of one to three years, and our contracts with smaller retailers typically may be canceled by either party upon three to six months' notice.
 The cancellation or non-renewal of one or more of our significant content provider or retail contracts, or of a large enough group of our contracts with smaller retailers, could have a material adverse effect on our business, financial condition and results of operations.
 The renewal of contracts under less favorable payment terms, commission terms or other terms could have a material adverse impact on our working capital requirements and/or results from operations.
 In addition, our contracts generally permit operators to reduce our fees at any time.
-Commission revenue or fee reductions by any of the content providers could also have a material adverse effect on our business, financial condition and results could also have a material adverse effect on our business of the content providers could also have a material adverse or fee reductions by any of the content providers could also have a material adverse effect on our business.
+Commission revenue or fee reductions by any of the content providers could also have a material adverse effect on our business, financial condition or results of operations.